TABX: A High-Throughput Sandbox Battle Simulator for Multi-Agent Reinforcement Learning

 \subsection{Baselines and Settings}

 We evaluate a suite of standard baselines across diverse scenarios.
 For multi-agent reinforcement learning (MARL), we employ Independent PPO (IPPO) \citep{de2020independent}, MAPPO \citep{yu2022surprising}, Independent Q-Learning (IQL) \citep{tampuu2017multiagent}, and QMIX \citep{rashid2020monotonic}.
 For the UED framework, we evaluate several algorithms using MAPPO as the base learner: Domain Randomization (DR) \citep{jakobi1997evolutionary,sadeghi2016cad2rl}, PLR \citep{jiang2021replay}, Robust PLR ($\text{PLR}^\perp$) \citep{jiang2021prioritized}, ACCEL \citep{parker2022evolving}, and SFL \citep{rutherford2024no}.
-From the options offered by TABX, we select two categories of free parameters (unit specifications and zones) and implement a level generator that leverages these parameters to create diverse environments.
+From the options offered by TABX, we primarily focus on two categories of free parameters (unit specifications and zones) and implement a level generator that leverages these parameters to create diverse environments.

 In all our experiments, results are averaged over five random seeds, with shaded regions in figures indicating the standard error.
 For our experimental evaluation, we categorize opponent behavior into discrete difficulty tiers.
 In the MARL benchmarks, opponent agents are governed by a medium-level heuristic policy to provide a consistent baseline for performance comparison.
-Conversely, within the UED framework, we initialize opponents with a novice-level heuristic to focus on analyzing the robustness of the agent to scenario variations.
+Conversely, within the UED framework, we initialize opponents with a novice-level heuristic for unit- and zone-variation experiments, focusing on analyzing the robustness of the agent to scenario variations.
 The implementations used in our experiments are made available to support reproducibility.
 We provide comprehensive experimental settings, implementation details, and hyperparameter configurations in \Cref{app:experimental_detail}.

-\subsection{Benchmarks of MARL algorithms}
+\subsection{Benchmarks of MARL Algorithms}

 We evaluate the baselines across various predefined scenarios.
 As shown in \Cref{fig:main_results}, MAPPO and IPPO achieve strong performance across most scenarios, but their relative performance varies depending on the properties of the scenario.
 In particular, IPPO outperforms MAPPO in \texttt{crossfire}, \texttt{vsrangers}, and \texttt{ambush}, indicating that the advantages of centralized value learning are not uniform and can depend critically on the structure of partial observability and state information available during training.
 This observation is consistent with prior findings that centralized critics may suffer from poor generalization or misleading value estimates in certain settings, where independent learning can be more effective \citep{de2020independent}.